chef/automate/components/docs-chef-io/content/automate/ha_aws_managed_deploy_steps.md

    - Give `ssh_user` which has access to all the machines.
 Example: `ubuntu`.
    - Give `ssh_port` if your AMI runs on custom **ssh port**.
 The default value is 22.
    - Give `ssh_key_file` path, downloaded from **AWS SSH Key Pair**, which you want to use to create all the VMs.
 This will let you access all the VMs.
-   - `sudo_password` is only meant to switch to sudo user.
-If you have configured password for sudo user, please provide it here.
    - We support only private key authentication.
    - Set `backup_config` to `"s3"`.
 If `backup_config` is `s3`, set `s3_bucketName`.
    - Set `admin_password` to access Chef Automate UI for user `admin`.